Cooking with Mamma C

 • While the mushrooms are cooking, preheat the oven to 350 degrees F. Grease two baking sheets with cooking spray.

-• When the mushrooms are done, turn off the heat and let them cool for a couple minutes.
+• When the mushrooms are done, turn off the heat and let them cool for a couple of minutes.
 Then transfer them to a cutting board and roughly chop them.
 Place the chopped mushrooms in a bowl, dab them with a paper towel to absorb any excess moisture, and stir in the feta.

 • To make the rolls, set up an assembly line with your filling, a work surface for each roll, a tiny bowl of water to dip your finger, and a baking sheet.
 Place an egg roll square in front of you on the diagonal, with corners at the top and bottom.
 Place two tablespoons of the mushroom filling in the center.
 Fold the bottom corner up halfway to cover the filling.
 Fold in the right and left corners snugly over the filling, like an envelope.
 Dip your finger in the water and moisten the top corner of the square.
 Then roll the wrap up from the bottom and set it on the baking sheet.